 Better Markets’ Amicus Brief in MetLife v.
 FSOC Seeks to Preserve FSOC’s Critical Role in Preventing Future Financial Crises: Established under the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Financial Stability Oversight Council (FSOC), is the primary regulator that provides comprehensive monitoring of the stability of our nation’s financial system.
 FSOC is charged with identifying risks to the financial stability of the United States; promoting market discipline; and responding to emerging risks to the stability of the United States’ financial system (for more, read our FSOC fact sheet here.)

 In April, a Judge of the United States District Court for the District of Columbia reversed a determination by FSOC that deemed MetLife a systemically important financial institution.
 As we said at the time, this was a dangerous decision that includes onerous new burdens that will cripple financial reform.
-Last week, Better Markets filed an amicus brief showing where the District Court erred in its decision:
+Last week, Better Markets filed an amicus brief showing where the District Court erred in its decision:- First, the court misread FSOC’s own designation Guidance and failed to appropriately defer to FSOC’s understanding of what it wrote.

 - Second, the court second-guessed the thoughtful mix of quantitative and qualitative factors that the FSOC used in evaluating MetLife, insisting, contrary to experts’ judgment, that more quantification was required.